-We measure these individually as, respectively, average handle time (AHT), chats per hour (CPH), and resolution rate (RR).
-In addition, we also observe a measure of customer satisfaction through an agent's net promoter score (NPS), which is collected by the firm from post-call customer surveys.

-We observe these measures for different numbers of agents.
-In particular, we are able to reconstruct measures of average handle time and chats per hour from our chat level data.
-Therefore we observe AHT and CPH measures for all agents in our sample.
-Measures that involve an understanding of call quality---resolution rates, and customer satisfaction---are provided at the agent month level by our data firm.
-Because our data outsources most of its customer service functions, it does not have direct control over this information, which is kept by subcontracted firms.
-As a result, we observe resolution rates and net promoter scores for a subset of agents in our data.
-This, in turn, means that we only observe our omnibus productivity measure---resolutions per hour---for this smaller subset.
+In addition, we measure customer satisfaction using the net promoter score (NPS) from post-call surveys.
+While our main outcome measures are at the agent-month level, some data, like chat duration, are available at a more granular chat level.
+We also construct additional measures of sentiment, topics, and language fluency from chat text.